lfgcampos/go-playground/axonserver-cli/README.md

 This has to provided with the `-t` option.
 When you run a command on the Axon Server node itself, you don't have to provide a token.

 For Axon Server Standard Edition the token is specified in the `axonserver.properties` file \(property name = `axoniq.axonserver.token`\).
-The token needs to be supplied using the _**-t**_ option in any of the commands.
+The token needs to be supplied using the `-t` option in any of the commands.
-For this specific cli, you can also set a ENV named `AXON_TOKEN` with the desired value or a file named `token` on the same directory of the cli.
+For this specific cli, you can also set a ENV variable named `AXON_TOKEN` with the desired value or a file named `token` on the same directory of the cli.

 ## Commands